samus-io/tablab-steps/steps/JxauGxHDFQ0qCm963Ug22XmE9AbYsYTsRth/en/README.md

 ## Exercise to practice :writing_hand:

 * The following login form is susceptible to SQL injection due to directly appending user input to the database query.
-* The objective here is to edit the source code opening the code editor through the `Open Code Editor` button, and implement correctly the JPA queries to eliminate the vulnerability.
+* The goal here is to edit the source code opening the code editor through the `Open Code Editor` button, and implement correctly the JPA queries to eliminate the vulnerability.
   * More precisely, the code to be modified resides in the static method `loginWithCredentials` within the `Auth` class, located in `src/main/java/io/ontablab/Auth.java`.
+* After implementing a correct solution, test it by filling out the form and entering a payload in the password field that could have previously exploited the vulnerability, such as `" OR 1=1 OR "1"="1`, and verify that no longer works.
+Finally, press the `Verify Completion` button to confirm that the exercise has been completed.
 * Will you be able to prevent the SQL injection flaw by implementing a safe query? :slightly_smiling_face::muscle:
-* Once you believe you've implemented a correct solution, test it by introducing a payload that previously exploited the vulnerability, such as `" OR 1=1 OR "1"="1`, and verify that no longer works.
   @@ExerciseBox@@